 How to Start Saving for a Down Payment

 We’ll admit it–it’s hard to save money for a down payment.
 However, it can be a real accomplishment, with a real prize.
-First, open a savings account online or with the same bank you are now doing checking.
+First, open a savings account online.
 Using the same bank makes it easy to move money into your savings account, which means you’re more likely to do it.

 When it comes to a down payment, account for more than you think you need from the beginning.
 That way you have the cash to cover fees that seem to sneak up on you during the closing.